basedproperty/ShittyDesmos/README.md

 ```lua
 local equation = x -- EDIT THIS
 ```
 You can then put in your desired line equation.

-OTE: Equations with an equals (=) aren't supported.
+NOTE: Equations with an equals (=) aren't supported.
 (For example x - y = 5)